limaso/MASO-FileCube-TT/README.markdown

  - server directory structure
  - server security options
  - mime file images (think about a public solution like by jimmac)
- - database structure

 done:
 -----
  - check if the server is reachable
  - main layout & design (the way it should go)
- - database ERM v1 (contains files, users, comments and categories)
+ - database ERM v1 (containing files, users, comments and categories)
+ - database structure